Quick summary

 - Modify the workflow file to suit your project needs.

-- By following these steps, you can set up GitHub Actions to automate builds, tests, and deployments.
+- By following these steps, you can use GitHub Actions to automate builds, tests, and deployments.